Paul Bennewitz and Richard Doty: The UFO Insider Who Profited From Lies

 He handed Bennewitz forged documents with official seals, staged briefings that looked real, and leaked photographs and stories that suggested underground bases, crashed saucers, and secret recoveries.
 To someone already in a fragile state, this was not harmless misdirection.
 It was confirmation from an Air Force officer that his fears were true.

 Doty’s name later turned up in connection with the Majestic 12 documents.
 These were the supposed leaked files describing a secret committee overseeing alien contact.
 They appeared in the 1980s and quickly spread, even though experts pointed out errors right away.
 The typefaces didn’t exist in the 1940s, the language was wrong for the time, and some agencies mentioned had not even been created yet.
-They were fakes, but they became one of the most enduring UFO stories.
+The FBI investigated the papers and stamped them “completely bogus” in its official vault records.
+Despite that, MJ-12 became one of the most enduring UFO stories.
 Doty has never admitted his involvement, but many researchers believe he helped put them out.
 What mattered was not whether they were true, but how well they kept the story alive.

 Years later, his name was linked to the “Serpo Project.”
 This story claimed that in the 1960s, twelve U.S. military personnel traveled to another planet as part of an exchange program, with some staying there more than a decade.
 It spread online in the early 2000s, but like Majestic 12, it fell apart under scrutiny.
 The astronomy didn’t match, the travel times were impossible, and even UFO researchers who promoted it early on later backed away.
-Doty still gave interviews supporting parts of the story, keeping it alive even after it was clear it had no foundation.
+Bill Ryan, who co-founded the Project Serpo website and pushed the story at first, later admitted it didn’t add up.
+Doty, however, kept repeating it in interviews, keeping it alive even after its own promoters abandoned it.

 The contrast is clear.
 Once, Doty was a government agent feeding disinformation that pushed a man into collapse.
 Now, he sells the same kinds of stories for money and attention.
 It is the same act, only aimed at a different audience.